hyperoslo/playbook/GIT_AND_GITHUB.md

 ## What do I do after merging?

-If you merged to `develop` or `master`, you push it to the staging or production server, respectively.
+If you're working on an application and you merged to `develop` or `master`, you push it to the staging or production server, respectively.
 The staging server should *always* be on the tip of `develop` and the production server should *always* be on the tip of `master`.

+If you're working on a gem and you merged to `master`, you may want to push a new version.
+Or not.